Real1tyy/Prisma-Calendar/docs-site/docs/faq.md

 - Standup-20250105090000.md

 What you see in calendar:
-- Standup (Jan 3)
+- Standup
-- Standup (Jan 4)
+- Standup
-- Standup (Jan 5)
+- Standup
 ```

 All have the same clean "Standup" title in the UI, but unique filenames on disk.

-**⚙️ Configuration:**

-To enable automatic ZettelID generation:
-1. Go to **Properties Settings**
-2. Set the **ZettelID property** field (e.g., `ZettelID`)
-3. New events created via the calendar will automatically include the ZLID in both filename and frontmatter

-**📌 Key Benefits:**

-- **No naming conflicts** - Create as many same-named events as you want
-- **Better UX** - Clean calendar display without timestamp clutter
-- **Automatic management** - The calendar handles naming complexity behind the scenes
-- **Full compatibility** - Works with recurring events, batch operations, and cloning

-**How do I change which frontmatter keys the calendar uses?**
+### How do I change which frontmatter keys the calendar uses?

 Go to Properties Settings and set your Start/End/AllDay/Title keys.
-You can also specify a per-note Timezone property and a ZettelID property if you want automatic IDs.

-**My event isn't showing up — what should I check?**
+### My event isn't showing up — what should I check?

 - Confirm the note is inside the calendar's Directory (subfolders included)
 - Ensure the Start property exists and is a valid ISO datetime (or your parser defaults)
 - Verify filters aren't excluding it (Rules → Event Filtering)
 - Check color rules or filters for typos (expressions use property names directly)

-**Why did my weekly recurring event start on a different day than its `Start` date?**
+### Why did my weekly recurring event start on a different day than its `Start` date?

 The `Start` date is a **calculation starting point**, not always the first event's date.
 For weekly/bi-weekly rules, the system finds the first day **on or after** the `Start` date that matches your `RRuleSpec` (e.g., the first "sunday").
 If your start date is a Friday but the rule is for every Sunday, the first event will be created on the following Sunday.

-**How do color rules work?**
+### How do color rules work?

 Color rules are evaluated top-to-bottom.
 The first expression that evaluates to true sets the color.
 Example: `Priority === 'High' → red`.

-**Can I preview notes on hover?**
+### Can I preview notes on hover?

 Yes.
-Enable “Enable event preview” in Calendar Settings (UI).
+Enable "Enable event preview" in Calendar Settings (UI).

+### Is external calendar integration supported?

+Yes!
+Prisma Calendar supports integration with external calendars through two methods:

+1. **CalDAV Sync (Read-Only)** - Automatically sync events from CalDAV servers (Fastmail, Nextcloud, iCloud, and other CalDAV-compatible services) into Obsidian.
+Events are imported as markdown notes with full frontmatter support.

+2. **ICS Import/Export** - Manually exchange calendar files with any calendar application (Apple Calendar, Outlook, Thunderbird, etc.) using the standard ICS/iCalendar format.

+**Current Status:**
+- ✅ **CalDAV**: Read-only sync (server → Obsidian)
+- ✅ **ICS**: Full import/export support
+- 🔄 **Planned Improvements**: Two-way sync, write support for CalDAV, and enhanced sync capabilities

+For detailed setup instructions and configuration, see the [Integrations documentation](/features/integrations).

-**Is Google Calendar integration supported?**
+### Is Google Calendar integration supported?
-Planned for a future Pro tier.

-**Why are my event times shifted by a few hours?
-(Timezone Configuration)**
-This usually happens when your event files have UTC timestamps, but the calendar is set to display in your local timezone.

-Many Obsidian plugins (like Metadata Menu) save date-time values in UTC format, which ends with a `Z`.
-For example: `2025-09-19T15:30:00.000Z`.

-By default, Prisma Calendar will convert this UTC time to your system's local timezone.
-If your local timezone is UTC+2, `15:30Z` will be displayed on the calendar as `17:30`.
-This is the correct behavior, but it might not be what you want if you prefer to work directly with UTC.

-To fix this and see the times exactly as they are written in your files, you need to tell the calendar to operate in UTC as well:
-1. Go to the settings for the specific calendar.
-2. Find the **General Settings** section.
-3. Set the **Timezone** option to `UTC`.

-Now, the calendar will interpret and display all times in UTC, matching what's in your notes.
+Google Calendar integration is planned for the future.
+Currently, you can use **ICS import/export** to exchange events with Google Calendar.
+Export your Prisma Calendar events as ICS files and import them into Google Calendar, or import Google Calendar exports into Prisma Calendar.
+See the [Integrations documentation](/features/integrations) for detailed instructions.

-**Can I use Prisma Calendar with Templater?**
+### Can I use Prisma Calendar with Templater?

 Yes.
 Configure your template path in both Templater (folder template) AND Prisma Calendar settings (General → Template path) to ensure templates apply consistently whether you create events through the calendar or manually.
 See [Troubleshooting - Templater Integration](troubleshooting.md#templater-integration).